 Shared parental leave rights: Why this is great for your staff retention

-Published about 4 years ago by David Requena
+Published over 4 years ago by David Requena

 Finding and keeping the best employees is a priority for all businesses.
 The best people bring in the best clients, they work hard, they offer value for money and they have commitment to the goals of the business.
 But these people are also in high demand – making it increasingly difficult to keep them, when they constantly receive offers from elsewhere.

 The government has just handed employers another tool that can help retain the best staff – shared parental leave.
 A concept that may take some time to get used to, but which is a great bargaining tool for bringing in and keeping the very best talent.

 As of December 1 this year, parents will gain the right to share the leave that is usually offered to mothers only.
 This new piece of legislation will allow parents to work out the best way that suits them to share the care of their newborn child or their adopted child and research is already showing that parents are very happy about the idea.

 A study carried out by Linklaters of parents (mothers and fathers) working for FTSE 100 companies discovered that 63% felt that they would be interested in taking up the new right and this increased to 76% if employers offered enhanced rates of pay for the leave period.
 However, 62% of those interested in taking leave were also worried that doing so would affect their career prospects.
 Interestingly, men felt that they would only take the parental leave option if it was an accepted thing to do within their company.

 Many companies already offer enhanced maternity leave to women who take leave after the birth of their child.
 This is designed to encourage the woman to return after the maternity period and to ensure a level of investment on both sides.
 Men however have been somewhat sidelined when it comes to paternity leave with most companies offering the standard two weeks.